Best Headsets (all Categories) for Dictation and Speech Recognition Software.

 – Works well with Mac OS and Windows computers.

 Great accuracy specifically with Dragon Professional Individual speech recognition software.
 I really wanted to like this headset.
 Unfortunately, the biggest weakness of this headset is its feeble construction.
 If you don’t take good care of this, it’s more than likely to break after some months or heavy usage.

-The Koss Communication CS 100 (link to price on Amazon.com) USB microphone is simply an all-round ok headset.
+The Koss Communication CS 100 (link to price at Amazon.com) USB microphone is simply an all-round ok headset.
 Ok build quality (a bit bulky for my liking), ok noise cancelling and audio quality.
-The Koss CS 100 also comes in a mono, single-ear headset variant (link to price on Amazon) as well.
+The Koss CS 100 also comes in a mono, single-ear headset variant (link to price at Amazon) as well.
 This is the version that you need if you want to keep the overall weight down or you need to have one ear uncovered at all times.

 The construction is sturdy and it looks good.
 Personally, I think the yellow/gold-dish colour makes it not too discreet, but if you’re okay with that, then it’s a good headset.

 Looking all over the Internet for peoples experiences with this headset, I found out that when it comes to dictating with speech recognition software especially Dragon Professional Individual, this headset performs very well.
 Users of this headset also claimed it to be very good with Rosetta Stone software.
 So if better accuracy with the dictation is what you’re looking for, then the Koss communications headset may be worth a try especially when you consider the very low price.

 What I liked about this headset is the long and flexible microphone boom which can be positioned right beside your mouth.
 The position of the microphone capsule is what is most important with dictation (certainly, after good and clear speech).

 Audio quality from the speakers is fine.
 The typical sound and quality of audio that you can get with these low tier headsets.

 – Long flexible and fully adjustable microphone boom.